Finance Credit

-Finance Credit was a Norwegian company that went bankrupt in 2002, after facing criminal investigation for siphoning funds (in total 1,4 billion NOK) it borrowed from six Norwegian banks to offshore tax havens, in what became known as the Finance Credit scandal, arguably the biggest economic fraud in Norwegian history.
-The company was founded by Torgeir Stensrud and Trond Kristoffersen, who were in 2005 convicted on charges of fraud to 7 and 9 years in prison, respectively.
-Stensrud and Kristoffersen were also both fined about 100 million €.
+Finance Credit was a Norwegian company that went bankrupt in 2002, after facing criminal investigation for siphoning funds (in total 1.4 billion NOK) it borrowed from six Norwegian banks to offshore tax havens.
+What became known as the Finance Credit scandal in Norwegian media is the biggest economic fraud in the history of Norway.

+The company was founded as Finance Credit Ltd in London in 1995 by Torgeir Stensrud and Trond Kristoffersen.
+The Norwegian fraud case involved a complex array of legal entities, including Finance Credit Group AS, Finance Credit AS, and Finance Credit Norge ASA.

+In October 2004 Kristoffersen was convicted on charges of fraud and sentenced to 9 years in prison and to pay 1,178 million NOK in compensation to the defrauded banks.
+In October 2005 Stensrud received the same conviction and was sentenced to 7 years in prison and to pay 1,128 million NOK in compensation.

 Trond Kristoffersen

-Trond Kristoffersen (13 August 1956 – August 2013) was co-founder of the Finance Credit.

-He was born in Hammerfest.
-In 2003, he was convicted of fraud and sentenced to 9 years in prison.
-He was also fined 1,2 billion NOK (ca. €100 million), and subsequently went personally bankrupt.
-He was also barred from engaging in any independent form of trade, as well as from holding senior or board positions in any companies, for life.
+Trond Kristoffersen (13 August 1956 – August 2013) was born in Hammerfest.
+In addition to his prison and compensation sentences, Kristofferesen was barred from ever engaging in any independent form of trade, as well as from holding senior or board positions in any companies.

 He was incarcerated in Ullersmo prison from 2007, after the Supreme Court rejected his appeal, and was serving the rest of his 9-year prison sentence.
 After six years in jail he was released after lodging an appeal.
-He died in August 2013.
+Kristoffersen died in August 2013.

 Torgeir Stensrud

-Torgeir Stensrud (July 1, 1949 – September 27, 2015) was chairman of Finance Credit, a Norwegian former leader of Interallied Confederation of Reserve Officers, and military officer.
-He was sentenced to 7 years in prison for his role in the Finance Credit fraud scheme and 2002 bankruptcy.
+Torgeir Stensrud (July 1, 1949 – September 27, 2015) was chairman of Finance Credit, a Norwegian former leader of Interallied Confederation of Reserve Officers, and a military officer.

+In 2014 Stensrud was the general manager of a cycling project called "the Way Back", where former inmates and criminals used road cycling and exercise as a means to lead better lives.
+He died in 2015.